L.A. County Approves $200M Deal for Distressed Skyscraper

 “The money being used to pay for this purchase is being stolen from the funds that were meant to keep this building alive,” she said.
 “We are robbing Peter to pay Paul, and I am sorry that this is happening.”

-Hahn also opposes moving the public government process from the Civic Center — where it’s surrounded by other public buildings and government facilities — about a half-mile south to a “soulless skyscraper” that’s surrounded by other office towers.
+Hahn also opposes moving the public government process from the Civic Center — where it’s surrounded by other public buildings and government facilities — to a “soulless skyscraper” that’s surrounded by other office towers.

 “I don’t think that’s what government should look like,” she said.

 The Gas Company Tower was 57 percent leased earlier this year, but the occupancy rate is set to decline as more tenants move out in the next couple of years.
-In the third quarter this year, the Southern California Gas Company signed a deal to leave its longtime home at the Gas Company Tower for a smaller space at a tower nearby.
+In the third quarter, the Southern California Gas Company signed a deal to leave its longtime home at the Gas Company Tower for a smaller space at another tower nearby.
 It follows other major tenants like Sidley Austin and WeWork that have left or plan to vacate big chunks at the Gas Company Tower.

 Gregory Cornfield can be reached at gcornfield@commercialobserver.com.